 When verifying the frame dimensions, the following determinations are vital in helping you specify frames that will ﬁt your building.
 These items should be verified at this point to ensure a successful installation.

-Clear Height — Where the frame spans over an opening with a required height, con rm that the clear height is adequate.
+Cear Height — Where the frame spans over an opening with a required height, conﬁrm that the clear height is adequate.
 Where additional height is required, the top of frame may need to be raised or beam size may need to be revised if possible.
 The Strong Frame beams come standard with a preinstalled 2x nailer on the underside of the beam with an additional field installed 2x nailer assumed in the clear height.
-If the 2x bottom beam nailers are requested to be omitted, consideration should be taken at the locations of the link connection adjacent to the columns where the plates and bolts extend approximately 2" below bottom of steel beam.
+If the 2x bottom beam nailers are requested to be omitted, consideration should be taken at the locations of the Yield-Link® moment connection adjacent to the columns where the plates and bolts extend approximately 2” below bottom of steel beam.

 Column Centerline — Determining column centerline is a crucial step in order to properly locate the column anchor bolts.
 This dimension is provided during the frame design and dimension verification process.
 The provided column centerline can be used to accurately determine the required location of the anchor bolt kits using the anchor kit template centerline notches.

-Beam and Column Flange Widths / Nailer Widths — Select beam and column sizes have been paired by Simpson Strong-Tie for common frame designs for various wall widths.
-OMF member sizes have been designed to fit within a 2x6 wall with preinstalled 2x6 nailers.
-See Two-Story OMF for nailer and member sizes.
-New SMF member sizes have been added for framing solutions to fit within wall assemblies ranging from 2x6 to 2x10.
+Beam and Column Flange Widths/Nailer Widths — Select beam and column sizes have been paired by Simpson Strong-Tie for common frame designs for various wall widths.
+SMF member sizes have been designed for framing solutions to fit within wall assemblies ranging from 2x6 to 2x10.
 These new sizes will offer more design flexibility ranging from common 2x6 wall assembly to higher capacity sections intended to fit within a 2x10 wall.
-See SMF Standard Sizes for nailer and member sizes.
-Where needed, Simpson Strong-Tie can provide larger AISC W sections using 2x12 or 2x14 framing to meet the Designer’s project specifications.
+See Simpson Strong-Tie Strong Frames Special Moment Frame Product and Service Offering for nailer and member sizes.
+Where needed, Simpson Strong-Tie can provide larger AISC W sections using 2x12 or 2x14 framing to meet the designer’s project specifications.

 Extending Columns Below Slab — In certain instances, the columns need to be extended below the top of slab for reasons such as a fixed base design or for finishing purposes.
 In these cases, the columns would typically be set on an erecting pad.
-The height of this pad will likely be determined by the Project Designer’s details as well as building/site requirements.
-When verifying dimensions, careful attention should be made to con rm the height of the erecting pad to meet design requirements and ensure proper column length during fabrication.
+The height of this pad will likely be determined by the project designer’s details as well as building/site requirements.
+When verifying dimensions, careful attention should be made to confirm the height of the erecting pad to meet design requirements and ensure proper column length during fabrication.
 This will be reflected in the frame’s verification sheet.

 After checking your framing dimensions and providing them to us, we’ll provide a verification sheet for you to sign.